-While maintaining a normal diet is often recommended during episodes of stomach illness or diarrhea, some foods are more likely than others to trigger nausea, vomiting, or loose stools.
+While maintaining a normal diet is often helpful during episodes of stomach illness or diarrhea, some foods are more likely than others to trigger nausea, vomiting, or loose stools.

 - Dairy products.
 Milk, cream, cheese, and ice cream can be difficult to digest during an illness.
-However, natural yogurt and milk kefir are exceptions, as they contain beneficial bacteria that significantly reduce lactose.
+However, natural yogurt and kefir are exceptions, as they contain probiotics that aid digestion.

-- High-fat foods and fried foods.
-Greasy foods can be difficult to digest and make diarrhea worse.
+- High fat foods and fried foods.
+Greasy foods can be difficult to digest and may make diarrhea worse.

 - Alcohol.
-Alcohol is a diuretic and can cause dehydration.
-Alcohol can also irritate the stomach.
+Alcohol is a diuretic and can lead to dehydration.
+It can also irritate the stomach.

 - Caffeine.
 Coffee, cola drinks, and black tea all contain caffeine, which may act as a mild diuretic.

 - Spicy foods.
-These can irritate an already sensitive stomach.
+These foods can irritate an already sensitive stomach.

 - Artificial sweeteners.
-Alternative sweeteners, including sorbitol and sucralose, can cause diarrhea in some people.
+Artificial sweeteners, including sorbitol and sucralose, can cause diarrhea in some people.

 - Some vegetables and beans.
-Vegetables, such as broccoli, cauliflower, and cabbage, along with all forms of beans, tend to cause intestinal gas and bloating.
-While this is not usually a cause for concern, people with a stomach illness may need to avoid these foods until they have recovered.
+Certain vegetables, such as broccoli, cauliflower, and cabbage, tend to cause intestinal gas and bloating.
+Beans can also have this effect on some people.
+While this is not usually a cause for concern, people with a stomach illness may wish to avoid these foods until they have recovered.

 - Heavy proteins, such as steak, pork, and salmon.
-Protein is difficult to digest and may cause additional stress on the stomach, especially if it is high in fat.
+Protein is difficult to digest and may place additional stress on the stomach, especially if the food is also high in fat.

 People should consult a doctor if diarrhea: